syncfusion-content/java-file-format-docs/java-file-formats/word-library/mail-merge/mail-merge-events.md

 # Event support for Mail merge

 The `MailMerge` class provides event support to customize the document contents and merging image data during the Mail merge process.
-The following events are supported by Essential<sup style="font-size:70%">&reg;</sup> DocIO during Mail merge process:
+The following events are supported by Syncfusion<sup style="font-size:70%">&reg;</sup> Word Library (DocIO) during the Mail merge process:

-* `MergeField`- occurs when a **Mail merge field** except image Mail merge field is encountered.
+* `MergeField` - occurs when a **Mail merge field** except image Mail merge field is encountered.

-* `MergeImageField`- occurs when an **image Mail merge field** is encountered.
+* `MergeImageField` - occurs when an **image Mail merge field** is encountered.

-* `BeforeClearGroupField`- occurs when an **unmerged group field** is encountered.
+* `BeforeClearGroupField` - occurs when an **unmerged group field** is encountered.

 ## MergeField Event